 In the 17th century (1634-1637) the tulip craze (also known as tulip mania) burst.
 There was a lot of demand for tulips and they became more and more expensive.
 It is generally considered the first recorded speculative bubble.
 A single tulip bulb at one point had the value of an Amsterdam canalhouse.
 It could not continue to go well and in 1637 the tulip craze stopped just as quickly as it had begun.
 Some people became very rich but many speculators were destitute.

-The first tulips had flamed flowers, as painted by Rembrandt van Rijn and many other famous Dutch painters of the 17th century.
+The first tulips had flamed flowers, as painted by famous Dutch painters of the 17th century.
+However, Rembrandt van Rijn never painted tulips.
 These flames were the result of a viral infection.
 Flamed tulips today, as Helmar and Rem's Favourite, are healthy tulips whose flame is genetic.

 In many cities worldwide there are still tulip festivals organized during the flowering of this particular flower.
 For example, in Istanbul blooms every spring more than 10 million tulips.
 Also in Amsterdam you can admire lots of tulips during the Tulip Festival in April.